OpenCL (GPGPU) on AMD (ATI) GPUs

 kfd: skipped device 1002:7300, PCI rejects atomics

-Install AMD proprietary drivers or add one of ROCm repository and install needed packages from it.
+Add user to "video" group.
+Install AMD drivers using installation script "amdgpu-install" after installing package "amdgpu-install" or add one of ROCm repository and install needed packages from it.
 Some ROCm (https://repo.radeon.com/rocm/zyp/) repos (use one of them):

 Sometimes you need full re-installation of ROCm packages, not just simple upgrade.

 You can force ROCm (HIP) to run on unsupported hardware with HSA_OVERRIDE_GFX_VERSION environment variable (link 1, link 2, link 3).
 For instance, you may use

 This tricks ROCm into treating your card as a Navi 21 card (link).
 It is better to use GFX number from the same generation.
 For GCN use GCN substitutes, not RDNA ones.
 To emulate Vega (GCN5) try this one:

 It is possible to use OpenCL acceleration with ordinary applications with working appropriate drivers.
 Tests were conducted using Ark compression and Dolphin for calculating checksums.
 No acceleration and no additional GPU load were observed with Leap 15.4 and installed libdrm-amdgpu package from AMD repository with uninstalled libdrm_amdgpu1 counterpart from Mesa 3D.

 OpenCL on openSUSE Tumbleweed